contactandyc/another-c-library/2_timing.md

 ## What happens during compilation

-In C, your code is converted to binary (which is generally very hard for humans to read).
-C doesn't use line separation to separate code (except for compiler directives (lines that start with #)).
+In C, code converts to binary (which is generally very hard for humans to read).
+C does not use line separation to separate code (except for compiler directives (lines that start with #)).
 In C, there are two types of comments.  /* */ can be multiline comments.  // comments run to the end of the line.
 The first thing a compiler does is remove comments.

 ```c
 #include <stdio.h>